DestinedConflict/DestinedConflict/README.md

 ### Contact

 - [Instagram](https://instagram.com/ohno.tommy)
+> Non-personal account.
+> Used for automated intake of information.
 ---

 I spend most of my time learning how systems behave, and how to make them behave better.